-There are a variety of therapeutic areas being evaluated, including antiviral drugs and immunotherapies, that may be helpful in reducing lung inflammation and improving lung function in COVID-19 patients.
-All this work is beginning to pay off, and we have recently announced the positive results of the recent NIAID trial of remdesivir in patients with severe COVID-19.
+There are a variety of therapeutic products being evaluated, including antiviral drugs and immunotherapies, that may be helpful in reducing lung inflammation and improving lung function in COVID-19 patients.
+All this work is beginning to pay off, and we have announced the positive results of the NIAID trial of remdesivir in patients with severe COVID-19.
 On May 1, FDA issued an EUA for remdesivir for the treatment of suspected or laboratory-confirmed COVID-19 in adults and children hospitalized with severe disease.

-Another promising approach for treatment is the use of antibody-rich products such as convalescent plasma and hyperimmune globulin.
+Another potential approach for treatment is the use of antibody-rich products such as convalescent plasma and hyperimmune globulin.
 These blood products are manufactured from plasma donated by people who have recovered from the virus and such products are being studied to determine if they could shorten the length, or lessen the severity, of the illness.
-It is important that we evaluate convalescent plasma in the context of clinical trials as well as facilitate emergency access for individual patients, as appropriate.
-As this work moves forward, the key to ensuring the availability of convalescent plasma to those in greatest need, as well as to support clinical development of convalescent plasma and hyperimmune globulin, is getting fully recovered COVID-19 patients to donate plasma if they meet FDA's donor eligibility criteria.
-To that end, FDA is working with blood collectors to facilitate the collection of convalescent plasma, and working with developers of these therapies to move forward with clinical evaluations.
+We are evaluating convalescent plasma in the context of clinical trials and facilitating a national expanded access program and emergency access for individual patients, as appropriate.
+A key to ensuring the availability of convalescent plasma to those in greatest need, as well as to supporting clinical development of convalescent plasma and hyperimmune globulin, has been by persuading fully recovered COVID-19 patients to donate plasma if they meet FDA's donor eligibility criteria.
+To that end, FDA continues to work with blood collectors to facilitate the collection of convalescent plasma, and to work with developers of these therapies to move forward with clinical evaluations.
+Thousands of COVID-19 patients have received investigational COVID-19 convalescent plasma under FDA's pathways for use of investigational products, including expanded access and clinical trials.